Page 7.64 ( 4,692)

 Advanced Practice:

-Steep turns both directions without stopping while holding altitude.
+--Steep turns both directions without stopping while holding

 --Climb and descend on airspeed straight and in turns.